 8. Take Advantage of ‘Mistake Fares’

-In the flight-hacking world, mistake fares — or error fares, as they also are known — are fares so low they seem like a mistake.
-And in some cases, they are.
-Either way, they happen more often than you think, said Janice Waugh of Solo Traveler.
+In the flight-hacking world, mistake fares — or error fares, as they also are known — are fares so low they seem like a mistake because they often are.
+They happen more often than you think, said Janice Waugh of Solo Traveler.

 “For example, I am scheduled to fly from Taipei to San Jose, which will net me at least 11,000 miles round trip, for $165,” Huang said.
 He noted that 12,500 miles is enough for a one-way ticket within the United States.